-The sensor contains a phase-locked loop (PLL) for timing generation and control.
-The PLL contains a prescaler to divide the input clock applied on EXTCLK, a VCO to multiply the prescaler output, and a set of dividers to generate the output clocks.
-The PLL structure is shown in Figure 15 on page 26.
+divide the input clock applied on EXTCLK, a VCO to multiply the prescaler output, and a set of dividers to generate the output clocks.
+The PLL structure is shown in Figure 16.

-Figure 15: Clocking Configuration (PLL)
+Figure 16.
+Clocking Configuration (PLL)

-Figure 15 shows the different clocks and the names of the registers that contain or are used to control their values.
+Figure 16 shows the different clocks and the names of the registers that contain or are used to control their values.
 The vt_pix_clk is divided by two to compensate for the fact that the design has 2 digital data paths.
 This divider should always remain turned on.